ShakeyFries/cs-module-project-iterative-sorting/README.md

 ## Objectives

 - describe the differences between Linear and Binary Search algorithms
+- Answer: Linear search is an algorithm to find an element in a list by sequentially checking the elements of the list until finding the matching element.
+Binary search is an algorithm that finds the position of a target value within a sorted array.
+Thus, this is the main difference between linear search and binary search.

 - define what runtime complexity is, differentiate between various classifications and categorize the performance of an algorithm using Big O notation
+- Answer: An algorithm is said to take linear time, or O(n) time, if its time complexity is O(n).
+Informally, this means that the running time increases at most linearly with the size of the input.
+More precisely, this means that there is a constant c such that the running time is at most cn for every input of size n.
+For example, a procedure that adds up all elements of a list requires time proportional to the length of the list, if the adding time is constant, or, at least, bounded by a constant.

 - distinguish when to use, classify the performance, and implement code to conduct classic iterative sorting algorithms

 ## Introduction